michaelgroeger/game-recommendation/README.md

 ./tests/steam_games_test_data
 ```

 They contain outputs from scraping the nvidia game website and the Steam API.
-Since these endpoints change on a regular basis the test may fail.
+Since these endpoints change on a regular basis or the IP Address got blocked the tests may fail.
 For this, I provided you data from prior runs to inspect.
 If the test cases succeed and there is new data, the old files should have been overwritten.